SalvatoreRa/tutorial/artificial intelligence/FAQ.md

 <details>
   <summary><b>What are neural networks?</b></summary>

-  In a nutshell, Neural networks  are a series of layers composed of different artificial neurons.
+  In a nutshell, **Neural networks**  are a series of layers composed of different artificial neurons.
 We have an input layer, several hidden layers, and an output layer.
 The first layer takes inputs and is therefore specific to inputs.
 The hidden layers learn a representation of the data, while the last layer is specific to the task (classification, regression, auto-encoder, and so on).

   ![neuron](https://github.com/SalvatoreRa/tutorial/blob/main/images/ann.webp?raw=true)
 *from [here](https://www.cloudflare.com/learning/ai/what-is-neural-network/)*

 We generally distinguish:
-* shallow neural networks, where you have one or few hidden layers
+* **shallow neural networks**, where you have one or few hidden layers
-* Deep neural networks, where you have many hidden layers (more about below)
+* **Deep neural networks**, where you have many hidden layers (more about below)

 Neural networks despite having many parameters have the advantage of extracting sophisticated and complicated representations from data.
 They also learn high-level features from the data that can then be reused for other tasks.
 An additional advantage is that neural networks generally do not require complex pre-processing like traditional machine learning algorithms.
 Neural networks were invented with the purpose, that models would learn features on their own even when the data is noisy (a kind of automatic "feature engineering")